kvntynito/P1-3-incident-investigation-casefiles/README.md

 ---

-## Current Status

-Blueprint stage.

-At this point, I am defining the structure, templates, and starter cases so the repo is ready once the lab foundation and telemetry pipeline are in place.

----

 ## Planned Next Steps

-When work begins on this repo, the initial implementation focus will likely be:
+When work begins on this repo, the initial implementation focus will be:

-- finalize case templates
-- choose the first simulated scenario
-- confirm that required telemetry exists in the pipeline
+- confirm that required telemetry exists in P1-2
+- begin `CASE-001-bruteforce-rdp`
+- document the simulated scenario and ground truth
+- search the validated telemetry platforms
 - build the first complete investigation timeline
 - store the first sanitized case file with supporting evidence

+---

+## Portfolio Completion Note

+P1-3 is planned as the final repo in Portfolio 1.

+When the planned investigation cases are completed with validated evidence, timelines, queries, screenshots or screenshot references, and analyst conclusions, Portfolio 1 will demonstrate the full workflow:

+- P1-1 — segmented lab infrastructure
+- P1-2 — telemetry collection and validation
+- P1-3 — incident investigation case files